What is hantavirus and how does it spread?

 “All the droplets, all the dust in every room, all the kitchens, all the ventilation systems need to be sampled and then cultured,” he said.

-The World Health Organization said detailed investigations are underway, including sequencing of the virus.
+The World Health Organization said detailed investigations are underway, including sequencing of the virus to determine which strain infected passengers.

 The-CNN-Wire